 The employee's appeal letter should state, in detail, the grounds upon which they are appealing the employer's decision.

-Overlap with disciplinary
+Overlap with disciplinary and grievances

 Where an employee is the subject of a disciplinary procedure and raises a grievance, the employer must decide on the most appropriate cause of action for dealing with this.